Fledgling Camp - Grades 1-3

 WEDNESDAY: Padden Gorge Trail 10:00-4:00PM

 Treks and traverses are common in our summer adventures, beginning in one spot and ending in another.
 This is true adventure, and it grows as the girls do, from one mile traverses to sixty mile treks.
-On this day we'll meet parents in the west entrance Lake Padden parking area (horse trailer parking area), and explore our way west down the Padden Gorge Trail.
+On this day we'll meet parents at the Padden Gorge Trailhead and explore our way down the Padden Gorge Trail to Lake Padden.
 Along the way we'll remember our motto "It's The Journey, Not the Destination" as we take our time to play with water, rock, plants, old growth trees, and the games we create.
 We'll also recall the journey salmon once made up this stream and brainstorm on what it would take to help them return.
 We'll have a special last closing circle to end our week of shared adventure before taking our tired selves home!

 * Carpooling strongly encouraged!
 Carpooling has so many benefits: it gives parents a break from driving, allows the girls to spend more time together, and most of all, helps us Walk Our Talk around reducing carbon emissions.